 - Whisk together the oil, eggs, brown sugar, vanilla, and sweet potato puree in a separate bowl.

-- Add the wet ingredients to the dry ingredients and mix until combined.
+- Add the wet ingredients to the dry ingredients and mix until all flour streaks disappear.

-- Fill cupcake liners about ⅔ full with cupcake batter and bake at 350°F for ~20 minutes, or until a toothpick comes out of the center clean.
+- Fill cupcake liners about ⅔ full with cupcake batter and bake at 350°F until a toothpick comes out of the center clean (about 20 minutes).

 - After ~10 minutes of cooling, remove the cupcakes from the pan and place them on a cooling rack.
 Prepare meringue frosting while they cool.